Marwanegoudani/Restaurant-location-Analysis/README.md

 # Restaurant-location-Analysis
 ## Introduction/Business Problem

-  One of the most commune and profitable businesses are Restaurants.
+  One of the most common and profitable businesses are Restaurants.
 In order to have a successful restaurant, one must choose the best location possible.
 Having a good menu and professional staff is important, but having a good location can give your business another push toward success.

 ![alt text](https://cdnimg.webstaurantstore.com/uploads/buying_guide/2014/10/rla-waiter.jpg)